Neil Oliver

-Neil Oliver (born 21 February 1967) is a British television presenter, archaeologist, historian and author.
-He has presented several documentary series on archaeology and history, including A History of Scotland, Vikings, and Coast.
+Neil Oliver is a Scottish television presenter and author.
+He has presented several documentary series on archaeology and history, including A History of Scotland, Vikings and Coast.
 He is also an author of popular history books and historical fiction.

 He was the president of the National Trust for Scotland from 2017 to 2020.

+Since April 2021 Oliver has been a presenter for UK News channel GB News.

 Early life and education

-Oliver was born in Renfrew and raised in Ayr and Dumfries where he attended Dumfries Academy and then the University of Glasgow.
-He obtained an MA (Hons) in archaeology and then worked as a freelance archaeologist, before training as a journalist.
+Oliver was born in Renfrew and raised in Ayr and Dumfries, where he attended Dumfries Academy and then the University of Glasgow.
+He obtained an MA (Hons) in archaeology and then worked as a freelance archaeologist before training as a journalist.

-Television career
+Career

 Oliver first appeared on television in the 2002 BBC Two series Two Men in a Trench, in which he and archaeologist Tony Pollard visited historic British battlefields.
 He was also a co-author of the two books accompanying the series.
-In 2006, he presented The Face of Britain for Channel 4 and Scotland's History: The Top Ten for the BBC.
+In 2006 he presented The Face of Britain for Channel 4 and Scotland's History: The Top Ten for the BBC.
 Early in his career he also appeared on The One Show and Time Team.

-Oliver was a co-presenter of the first series of Coast in 2005, and replaced Nicholas Crane as the show's main presenter for the second, third, fourth, and fifth series.
+Oliver was a co-presenter of the first series of Coast in 2005 and replaced Nicholas Crane as the show's main presenter for the second, third, fourth and fifth series.
 He also presented Coast Australia (2013) and Coast New Zealand (2016).

-From 2006 to 2018 Oliver presented a number of history documentaries for the BBC, including A History of Scotland (2008) and Sacred Wonders of Britain (2013).
-In 2012, he wrote and presented Vikings, a three-part series on the Vikings.
+From 2006 to 2018, Oliver presented a number of history documentaries for the BBC, including A History of Scotland (2008) and Sacred Wonders of Britain (2013).
+In 2012 he wrote and presented Vikings, a three-part series on the Vikings.

-In April 2021, Oliver was announced as a presenter for GB News.
-He hosts a weekly current affairs and interview programme on the channel.
+In April 2021, Oliver was announced as a presenter for GB News where he hosts a weekly current affairs and interview programme.

-Politics
+Oliver wrote a weekly column for The Sunday Times from 2016 until 2022.

+In June 2025 he was dropped from providing the commentary for the City Sightseeing buses in Glasgow, which featured a picture of his face on the side of the vehicles, four years after calls were made to remove him.

+Political views

+Scottish independence

-In 2014, Oliver stated that he was "proud of Britain" ahead of the Scottish independence referendum, saying that "this kind of internecine squabbling puts my teeth on edge.
-I would rather that it would just go away — or that it had never happened" and that he "liked the status quo".
+In 2014 Oliver stated that he was "proud of Britain" ahead of the Scottish independence referendum, saying that "this kind of internecine squabbling puts my teeth on edge.
+I would rather that it would just go away—or that it had never happened" and that he "liked the status quo".
 When he was appointed President of the National Trust for Scotland, thousands signed petitions calling on him to resign.
 In 2020, Oliver reasserted his opposition to Scottish independence, describing the uncertainty caused by the prospect of a second referendum as a "cancerous presence" and saying that "I'm a British citizen, that's how I see myself.
 Not in an argumentative way, I don't see that I should have to cede my right to understand myself as I am to some politician."